ipduh/monroe-explorer/README.md

       Performs various checks, i.e.;
         checks if HTTP is proxied
         checks if your caching DNS answers the same way with some open Internet caching DNS service.

+      Subscribes to a Monroe Metadata Publisher
+        and collects metadata for COLLECT_METADATA_FOR seconds asynchronously.

 Usage
     Run monroe-explorer.pl without arguments.